 Australian Government Pandemic Leave Disaster Payment

 You may be eligible for the Australian Government’s Pandemic Leave Disaster Payment if you test positive and lose income or earnings because you are directed to isolate.
+This applies to isolation or caring periods that began on or before 30 June 2022.
 You may also be eligible if you are a carer of someone who has tested positive.

 This payment is based on the number of hours of work you lose or expect to lose during isolation of up to seven days:

 - You can receive $750 if you have lost or expect to lose 20 hours or more of work.